-- Market value as specified in the Indian Stamp Act, 1899 for the registration of sale deeds or average sale price for similar type of lands situated in the vicinity area. - Average sale price will be arrived at duly taking the 3 years sales statistics immediately preceding 3 years of the date of 11(1) notification, arrange similar type lands into separate blocks viz., Agricultural Dry /Wet Lands, non-agriculture and workout per acre values, arrange in descending order of the value of the land, take 50% of the highest sales and calculate the average.
+- Market value as specified in the Indian Stamp Act, 1899 for the registration of sale deeds or average sale price for similar type of lands situated in the vicinity area. - Average sale price will be arrived at duly taking the 3 years sales statistics immediately preceding 3 years of the date of 11(1) notification, arrange similar type lands into separate blocks viz., Agricultural Dry /Wet Lands, non-agriculture and workout per acre values, arrange in descending order of the value of the land, take 50% of the highest sales and calculate the average. - The land rates for the respective areas need to be updated before calculating the market value. - Basic value or average sale value whichever is high is the Market Value. - The Market Value to be multiplied with the factor.
+The multiplication factor under item (2) of the First Schedule for rural areas shall be 2 subject to any further notification as may be notified by Government. - Calculate structure value/tree value duly evaluated by experts of the Department. - Add solatium of 100% on Market value x Multiplication factor + value of the structure / trees as given in the Act

-- The land rates for the respective areas need to be updated before calculating the market value. - Basic value or average sale value whichever is high is the Market Value. - The Market Value to be multiplied with the factor.
-The multiplication factor under item (2) of the First Schedule for rural areas shall be 1.25 other than scheduled areas and 1.50 for scheduled (tribal) areas subject to any further notification as may be notified by Government. - Calculate structure value/tree value duly evaluated by experts of the Department. - Add solatium of 100% on Market value + value of the structure / trees - 12% Additional Payment on Market Value, payable from the date of issuance of Section 11(1) notification till passing of the Award. - Damages if any during survey or due to any other cause be paid additionally. - If dissatisfied with the compensation the interested persons may make an application before the District Collector or approach the courts.
+- 12% Additional Payment on compensation, payable from the date of issuance of Section 11(1) notification till passing of the Award. - Damages if any during survey or due to any other cause be paid additionally. - If dissatisfied with the compensation the interested persons may make an application before the Deputy Commissioner or approach the courts.